-Cisco Unity Connection uses the message action settings for a user to determine how to handle the different types of messages that it receives for the user.
-The message action setting for a particular type of message (voice, email, fax, or delivery receipt) affects all messages of that type that are sent to or created on the Unity Connection server from any client (for example, by using the phone interface, the Unity Connection Messaging Assistant, or an IMAP client).
+Connection uses the message action settings for a user to determine how to handle the different types of messages that it receives for the user.
+The message action setting for a particular type of message (voice, email, fax, or delivery receipt) affects all messages of that type that are sent to or created on the Connection server from any client (for example, by using the phone interface, the Cisco Unity Assistant, or an IMAP client).

-By default, Unity Connection is configured to accept each type of message, an action that causes Unity Connection to place the message in the user mailbox in the applicable Unity Connection mailbox store.
+By default, Connection is configured to accept each type of message, an action that causes Connection to place the message in the user mailbox in the applicable Connection mailbox store.

-You can use the relay action to instruct Unity Connection to send all messages of a certain type to a different messaging system, such as a corporate email server, for storage and user access.
+You can use the relay action to instruct Connection to send all messages of a certain type to a different messaging system, such as a corporate email server, for storage and user access.
 (This is sometimes referred to as message forwarding.)
-If you choose this option, users are no longer able to access these types of messages from the Unity Connection phone interface, from the Messaging Assistant, or from other clients such as Phone View or Cisco Unified Personal Communicator.
-(The exception is relaying email messages to an external message store to which Unity Connection is configured to connect so that users can hear their emails read to them when they sign in to Unity Connection by phone.)
+If you choose this option, users are no longer able to access these types of messages from the Connection phone interface, from the Cisco Unity Assistant, or from other clients such as Phone View or Cisco Unified Personal Communicator.
+(The exception is relaying email messages to an external message store to which Connection is configured to connect so that users can hear their emails read to them when they log on to Connection by phone.)
 You configure one or more message actions to relay messages to a single SMTP relay address for the user, which you define on the Message Actions page for the user.
-(You can also configure Message Actions for user templates, or for multiple users at once in Bulk Edit mode; in these cases, you can use a combination of text and replaceable tokens to define a template for the SMTP address, from which Unity Connection creates a relay address for each individual user.)
-Note that Unity Connection relays messages through an SMTP smart host, and you must have the smart host configured on the Unity Connection server before you can configure this action for a user or user template.
+(You can also configure Message Actions for user templates, or for multiple users at once in the Bulk Edit utility; in these cases, you can use a combination of text and replaceable tokens to define a template for the SMTP address, from which Connection creates a relay address for each individual user.)
+Note that Connection relays messages through an SMTP smart host, and you must have the smart host configured on the Connection server before you can configure this action for a user or user template.

-You can use the accept and relay action to instruct Unity Connection to both deliver each message of a certain type to the user mailbox and forward a copy of the message to the relay address.
+In Cisco Unity Connection 7.1, you can use the accept and relay action to instruct Connection to both deliver each message of a certain type to the user mailbox and forward a copy of the message to the relay address.
 (This is sometimes referred to as "accept and forward.")
-This option may be useful for users who regularly use a device that accesses a separate server for messages, such as a handheld wireless device, and want easy access to voice messages both on the alternative device and through the Unity Connection user interfaces.
+This option may be useful for users who regularly use a device that accesses a separate server for messages, such as a handheld wireless device, and want easy access to voice messages both on the alternative device and through the Connection user interfaces.
 If you choose this option, the user receives two copies of each message.
-The copies are stored in different message stores, and any actions the user takes on the relayed copy are not reflected on the copy stored in the Unity Connection message store.
-Note that if the user does not regularly manage new messages in the Unity Connection message store, the user mailbox may quickly exceed the mailbox quota because new messages are not subject to message aging policies.
+The copies are stored in different message stores, and any actions the user takes on the relayed copy are not reflected on the copy stored in the Connection message store.
+Note that if the user does not regularly manage new messages in the Connection message store, the user mailbox may quickly exceed the mailbox quota because new messages are not subject to message aging policies.

-You can use the reject action to instruct Unity Connection to discard all messages of a particular type that a user receives and send a non-delivery receipt to the message sender.
+You can use the reject action to instruct Connection to discard all messages of a particular type that a user receives and send a non-delivery receipt to the message sender.

-Message Subject Line Formats in Cisco Unity Connection 10.x
+Message Subject Line Formats

-Message subject lines are visible when users view and listen to messages in the Cisco Unity Connection Web Inbox, Unity Connection Messaging Inbox, an IMAP client, an RSS client, or any other visual client that displays the message subject.
+Message subject lines are visible when users view and listen to messages in the Cisco Unity Inbox, an IMAP client, an RSS client, or any other visual client that displays the message subject.
 Subject lines are not presented to users when they listen to voice messages by phone.